Berkeley-Correctness-Group/Jalangi-Berkeley/README.md

 ### Requirements

 We tested Jalangi on Mac OS X 10.8 with the Chromium browser and on Ubuntu 12.04 with both the Chromium and the Firefox browsers.
-Jalangi should work on Mac OS
-10.7, Ubuntu 11.0 and higher and Windows 7 or higher.
-Jalangi will NOT work with IE.
+Jalangi should work on Mac OS 10.7, Ubuntu 11.0 and higher and Windows 7 or higher.
+Jalangi will NOT work with Internet Explorer.

   * Latest version of Node.js available at http://nodejs.org/.
 We have tested Jalangi with Node v0.8.22 and v0.10.3.
   * Sun's JDK 1.6 or higher.
 We have tested Jalangi with Java 1.6.0_43.